rackerlabs/support-how-to/content/cloud-load-balancers/configure-multiple-SSL-certificates-on-cloud-load-balancers.md

 product_url: cloud-load-balancers
 ---

-The following article provides information on how to configure multiple Secure Sockets Layer (SSL) certificates on your load balancer.
+The following article provides information about how to configure multiple Secure Sockets Layer (SSL) certificates on your load balancer.

-You can configure cloud load balancers to terminate SSL connections.
+You can configure Cloud Load Balancers to terminate SSL connections.
 SSL-terminated load balancers decrypt the traffic at the load balancer and pass unencrypted traffic to the nodes behind the load balancer.
 This feature is available to HTTP load balancers.
-Additionally, you can configure **Certiciate Mappings** through Server Name Indication (SNI) on your cloud load balancer through the Cloud Control Panel.
-This enables you to serve multiple SSL certificates on a single cloud load balancer.
+Additionally, you can configure **Certificate Mappings** through Server Name Indication (SNI) on your Cloud Load Balancer through the Cloud Control Panel.
+This configuration enables you to serve multiple SSL certificates on a single Cloud Load Balancer.

 ### Prerequisites